 Many of Liberty’s programs are accredited or otherwise recognized by specialized professional and accrediting agencies.

-The Doctor of Philosophy in Counselor Education and Supervision, the Master of Arts in Clinical Mental Health Counseling, the Master of Arts in Marriage and Family Counseling on campus program, and the online Master of Arts in Clinical Mental Health Counseling program and the Master of Education in School Counseling program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Doctor of Philosophy in Counselor Education and Supervision, the Master of Arts in Clinical Mental Health Counseling, the Master of Arts in Marriage and Family Counseling on campus program, and the online Master of Arts in Clinical Mental Health Counseling program and Master of Education in School Counseling program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The Associate of Arts in Accounting, the Associate of Arts in Business, the Associate of Arts in Business Management Information Systems, the Bachelor of Science in Accounting, the Bachelor of Science in Business Administration, the Bachelor of Science in Business Management Information Systems, the Master of Science in Accounting, and the Master of Business Administration programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).